The most important people at A Word In Your Ear are the writers and musicians and you can read more about them here. For more info about the company:

 As for me, in the past I worked for the BBC and Granada Television as a script editor and drama development executive and for independent production companies as a documentary researcher and producer.
 I have worked in a College of Engineering in Zhengzhou in central China, at a radio station in Hong Kong and in a homeless hostel in Bath amongst many other places.

 As a writer, I have had short stories broadcast on local radio, published in magazines (Vintage Magazine, Yellow Magazine, My Weekly), on the web (eastoftheweb, etherbooks, smashwords, writersreadersdirect) and in anthologies (Leaf Books, Bridge House, Watermark).
-In 2012 I won the Wells Short Story prize and I have won, been shortlisted and had honourable mentions in many others (Fish Short Story Prize, Five Stop Story Competition, Momaya Press, Exeter Short Story Competition, Myslexia, Frances Lincoln Diverse Voice Award, Academy of Children’s Writers Competition).
+Locally, I won the Wells Short Story prize and I have won, been shortlisted and had honourable mentions in many others (Fish Short Story Prize, Five Stop Story Competition, Momaya Press, Exeter Short Story Competition, Myslexia, Frances Lincoln Diverse Voice Award, Academy of Children’s Writers Competition).
 I have written a number of site-specific short stories through arts company Heads and Tales.
 I have performed short stories at many events (Heads and Tales, Telltales, White Rabbit, National Flash Fiction Day, Salisbury Arts Festival, Bath Fringe Festival, Bath Literary Festival, St Ives Arts Festival, Cyprus Wells, Sparks Dartington Radio, Coleford Festival, Secret Garden Party, Green Man Festival, Feast of Stories, Cheltenham, Small Stories, Bristol).
 I have an MA in Creative Writing from Bath Spa University.

 My interest in story telling began as a small child watching my father, the late Peter Copley, acting on stage, screen and radio.
 Unsurprisingly, I went to drama school and began working as a stage manager in theatres around the country such as Plymouth Theatre Royal, Greenwich Theatre and the Bristol Old Vic.